MaximeVivier/Articles/blog-posts/event-sourcing-serveless/event-sourcing-serveless.md

 With an access to the aggregate, projectors have at their disposal the **exact value of the projection** they each handle and the last version of this data.
 So it's not necessary to update the projection based on the previous value anymore.
 The projector can **simply** use the **PutItem** command of DynamoDB to **overwrite the previous** value only if the version incoming is strictly superior to current one stored.
 The projections become idempotent and they allow more flexibility in the way they are triggered.

-### The replay is then extremely simple
+### :repeat_one: The replay is then extremely simple :ok_hand:

 It's as simple as writing a `replay` type event in the ledger.
 All projectors need to listen to the corresponding EventBridge event.
 Then every time a `replay` type event is written in the ledger, all projectors update their projection with their latest version.

 > :bookmark: Do not forget to ignore this `replay` type event in the reducer when computing the aggregate

-## A possible drawback of the dispatchAggregate lambda
+## :mega: A possible drawback of the dispatchAggregate lambda

 The computation time of the dispatchAggregate lambda adds run time to the process.
 But it is acceptable after checking the results I have on my lambda.